Skip to Main Content

 • Give away books

-• Buy computer hardware or other equipment that accesses the Internet unless you comply with CIPA —The Children's Internet Protection Act
+• Buy computer hardware or other equipment that accesses the Internet unless you certify that you comply with CIPA —The Children's Internet Protection Act

 • Do public relations or advertising for library services in general.
 You may do public relations and advertising for specific services you have provided with LSTA funds.

-• You should not spend or pledge any funds until your contracts have been finalized AND never before October 1.
+You should not spend or obligate any funds until your contracts have been finalized AND never before October 1.

-• All grant funds must be expended by September 30.
+All grant funds must be fully expended by September 30 of each funding year.

 Prohibition on certain telecommunications equipment